Ph.D. in Wildlife, Fish and Conservation Biology (2016) University of Massachusetts, Amherst

 M.S. in Environmental Studies (2003) University of Montana, Missoula, Montana

 Thesis: Using the Jaguar (Panthera onca) for Biodiversity Conservation Planning in Central America

 B.S. in Biology (1997) Tufts University, Medford, Massachusetts

-San Diego State University Research Foundation June 2016 – present
+San Diego State University Research Foundation June 2016 – July 2017

 Postdoctoral Researcher; Modeling multi-scale habitat selection, movement, and corridors for a suite of wildlife to identify connectivity and road-crossing locations.
 Identifying wildlife road crossing structure specifications, wildlife fencing, and other road mitigation best practices for Caltrans.
 Developing conservation decision support tool for local land managers and planners.

 University of California, Davis September 2015 – February 2017